 What is desipramine?

-Desipramine is a prescription medication that has been used to treat depression.
+Desipramine is a prescription medication that has been approved to treat depression.
 It has also been used to treat pain caused by the nervous system (neurogenic pain), and attention deficit hyperactivity disorder (ADHD).
 Desipramine belongs to a class of antidepressants known as tricyclic antidepressants.
 Two brand names for desipramine are Norpramin® and Pertofrane®.
-Desipramine is a metabolite of an older antidepressant called imipramine (imipramine turns into desipramine in the body).
+Desipramine is a metabolite of another antidepressant called imipramine.
+This means that imipramine turns into desipramine in the body.

 I take desipramine.
 Can it make it harder for me to get pregnant?